Interior Design Hotel Switzerland

 The design of The Hide Hotel Flims itself is all about contrast.

-One of the underlying red threads of the overall design are inspired by geode rocks.
+One of the underlying red threads of the overall eclectic design is inspired by geode rocks.
 As you enter the hotel you are met with an explosion of colours.
 Sofas, armchairs and poufs covered in ruby red, emerald green and mustard velvets are set against a vibrant indigo blue wall and ceiling featuring exposed piping.
 A large floral ‘Love’ sign separates the lounge area from the reception, where you are met by friendly staff wearing red biker leather jackets.

 The rooms are spacious and equally colourful.
 Colour blocking inspired by sportswear and skillfully implemented create a bold and unusual yet welcoming ambiance.
 You will find a surprising range of contrasting materials, such as raw concrete and velvet.
 One wall is covered with elaborate geometric wood panelling, once again reminiscing of the shapes of geodes .